magemello/Easy-facebook-android-sdk/README.md

 #Easy Facebook Android sdk
 This library is not anymore supported from 2014.
+The web site http://www.easyfacebookandroidsdk.com/ will be dismissed soon.

 The only information required to use the Easy facebook Android SDK are: